How to start investing

 Lifetime ISA

-If you're saving up to buy your first home, a Lifetime ISA could be a good fit for you.
 You can invest up to £4,000 each tax year and the government will top up everything you invest by an extra 25%.
-That's up to £1,000 of free money every year!
+That's up to £1,000 extra towards your first-home deposit each year!

-Just be aware that if you withdraw money for anything other than buying your first home then HMRC will charge you a large penalty (unless you've turned 60 when you can do what you like with the money).
+Just be aware that if you withdraw money for anything other than buying your first home then you'll have to pay a 25% withdrawal charge, which could mean you end up with less money than you put in (unless you've turned 60 when you can do what you like with the money).

 Stocks and Shares ISA

-If you want to put money away for anything other than your first home or you’re not yet sure what you’ll use the it for, then investing in our Stocks and Shares ISA could work for you.
+If you want to put money away for your future plans, investing in our Stocks and Shares ISA could help you make those plans a reality.

 You can use the money in your Stocks and Shares ISA however you like and withdraw it at any time with no penalties for taking it out.

-This makes it a good option if you think you might need to dip into your savings in the next few years but still want to make your money work hard for you.
+This makes it a good option if you think you might need to dip into your savings in the next few years but still want to give your money the potential to grow.

 What's next?